 The Company is incorporated and domiciled in Milan, Italy.
 The address of its registered office is Via Antonio Meucci 3, Bresso (MI) 20091, Italy.
-The Company is listed on the International Reporting Standard segment of the SIX Swiss Exchange, Zurich, Switzerland, under the trade name NWRN and, since June 26, 2019, is also listed at the Dusseldorf Stock Exchange and traded on the XETRA electronic platform under the trade name NP5.
+The Company is listed on the International Reporting Standard segment of the SIX Swiss Exchange, Zurich, Switzerland, under the trade name NWRN and is also listed at the Dusseldorf Stock Exchange and traded on the XETRA electronic platform under the trade name NP5.